-The instruction queue in the IBM 750GX can hold up to six instructions.
+The instruction queue in the IBM 750CX/CXE can hold up to six instructions.
 While the instruction queue depth allows, the instruction fetcher retrieves up to the four instructions maximum per clock.
-Two instructions can be dispatched simultaneously to fixed or floating point units, the branch processing unit and load/store unit[punctuation] to execute in a four-stage pipeline containing fetch, dispatch, execute, and complete stages.
+Two instructions can be dispatched simultaneously to fixed or floating-point units, the branch processing unit, and load/store unit to execute in a four stage pipeline containing fetch, dispatch, execute, and complete stages.

-The MPC7447A offers a twelve-slot instruction queue with a maximum of four fetches per cycle and can dispatch up to three instructions per cycle to any of the eleven instruction units: the branch processing unit, the four integer units, the floating-point unit, the four 128-bit (AltiVec) vector units, or the load/store unit.
+The MPC7447A offers a twelve slot instruction queue with a maximum of four fetches per cycle and can dispatch up to three instructions per cycle to any of the eleven instruction units, branch processing unit, four integer units, floating-point unit, four 128-bit (Altivec) vector units, or the load/store unit.

-2.1.4 Branch Processing Unit
+Branch Processing Unit 2.1.4

-The branch processing unit found in the IBM 750GX can process one branch while resolving two speculative branches per cycle.
-It uses a 512-deep branch history table (BHT) for dynamic branch prediction to produce four possible outcomes (not taken, strongly not taken, taken, strongly taken) and incorporates a 64-entry branch target instruction cache (BTIC) to reduce branch delay slots by supplying the next instruction(s) from this cache for a particular branch target address, rather than from the instruction cache, preventing a 1-clock-cycle penalty.
+The branch processing unit found in the IBM 750CX/CXE can process one branch while resolving two speculative branches per cycle.
+It uses a 512 deep BHT for dynamic branch prediction to produce four possible outcomes (not taken, strongly not taken, taken, strongly taken) and incorporates a 64 entry BTIC to reduce branch delay slots by supplying the next instruction(s) from this cache for a particular branch target address, rather than the instruction cache saving a one clock cycle penalty.

-In contrast, the MPC7447A processes one branch per cycle like the IBM 750GX but can resolve three speculative branches per cycle.
-The increased BHT with 2048 entries offers the same four prediction states but with the advantage of a larger size.
-In addition, the BHT can be cleared to weakly not taken, using HID0[BHTCLR].
-The BTIC is twice the size of the IBM 750GX, providing 128 entries arranged as 32 sets using a 4-way set-associative arrangement.
+In contrast, the MPC7447A processes one branch per cycle, like the IBM 750CX/CXE, but can resolve three speculative branches per cycle.
+The increased BHT, with 2048 entries, offers the same four predication states, but with the advantage of the larger size.
+In addition to this, the BHT can be cleared to weakly not taken using HID0[BHTCLR].
+The BTIC is twice the size of the IBM 750CX/CXE to give 128 entries arranged as 32 sets using a 4-way set associative arrangement.